 4 days in Scottsdale: Day 3

 Hotel Valley Ho has an incredible in-room brunch menu and you betcha I was going to take advantage of that before checking out.
 What would Betty Draper do?
+Here’s what my 3rd of 4 days in Scottsdale looked like:

 One of Scottsdale’s most prized possessions is Frank Lloyd Wright’s winter home Taliesin West.
 It’s just recently been designated a UNESCO World Heritage Site and draws visitors from all over.
 Even from out of their robes at the Hotel Valley Ho.